 Tucson Happenings is devoted to our local artists and have been publishing monthly artist profiles for years.
 This page will list many artists that have profiled since we went digital in May of 2015.

 Watercolor, acrylic, oil, oh my!
-Plucked from the hundreds of events in the January 2017 calendar, we have our monthly rundown of local galleries and artists with special and ongoing exhibits this month..
+Plucked from the hundreds of events in the April 2017 calendar, we have our monthly rundown of local galleries and artists with special and ongoing exhibits this month..

 By Karen R. Smith

 Had you at the title, didn’t I?
 Let’s face it -- we are all looking for that perfect pair of jeans.
 If you are lucky enough to have found yours, drop what you are doing and go right out and buy at least another two pairs.
 You need to do it right now because manufacturers change jeans ALL THE TIME.
 Sometimes in little ways, like adjusting the dimensions to work better with the other clothes in their line.
 That adjustment might not work for you, however!
 And lots of companies simply change their jeans each season, so what was available in the spring is just a memory by summer.
 Again, if you are reading this as the owner of a perfect pair of jeans, get out there and buy more while you can!

 Peafowl are in the pheasant family.
 The males of these large birds are called peacocks.
 They're well known for brilliantly colored plumage.
 The females are called Peahens and only have brown feathers.
 The male's colorful plumage is usually displayed to attract a female mate.
 Although the males all look the same to us, in reality they have distinct patterns and “eyespots” scattered across their feathers.
 Females notice these patterns and choose the male that seems suitable to them.
 These birds are very social and groups of them are called parties!
 They sleep in tall trees for protection and make a shrieking sound to warn of danger.